Civic Influencers Description & Application (On-Campus)

 - Participate in monthly state-specific trainings, a national Diversity, Equity and Inclusion training and other trainings as determined.

-- Create a Civic Influencers Action Plan in conjunction with your Statewide Organizer(s) for how you will organize in your community and on campus, that includes the following:
+- Create a Civic Influencers Action Plan in conjunction with your Statewide Organizer(s) for how you will organize in your community and on campus, which includes the following:

-- A minimum of four (4) activities to strengthen and protect youth voting rights;
+- A minimum of three (3) activities to strengthen and protect youth voting rights;

 - A systemic change project;

-- A data-driven project that reports on current youth voting barriers and other democracy issues either in your community or on campus; and
+- A data-driven survey project that reports on current youth voting barriers and other democracy issues either in your community or on campus;

-- A record of your activities in the Civic Influencers internal tracking system.
+- A record of your activities in the Civic Influencers internal Activity Tracker; and

 - Schedule and consistently meet with your assigned State Organizer(s) via biweekly check-ins to troubleshoot your Civic Influencers Action Plan and receive additional support.

-- Implement your Civic Influencers Action Plan and collaborate and partner with other Civic Influencers locally and/or nationwide, community partners, on-campus student organization administrators, and faculty members to complete aforementioned activities and at least one (1) systemic change project.
+- Collaborate and partner with other Civic Influencers locally and/or nationwide, community partners, on-campus student organizations, administrators, and faculty members to complete aforementioned activities and at least one (1) systemic change project.

 Please note, academic credit may be available at some institutions.
 Some institutions may provide financial support to youth and students for community engagement and we encourage you to apply.